saadsme/QRCodeGenerator/README.md

   - takes a URL and generates a QR code

 Upcoming Features:
-  - Generates QR to connect to a Wifi Network
+  - Generates QR to connect to a WiFi Network
   - Generates QR for a contact card